looker-open-source/components/src/components/Colors/ColorWheel/ColorWheel.md

     this.setState({color})
   }

-  // Using a slider to control the brightness of the handleSliderChange(value) {
+  // Using a slider to control the brightness of the color wheel handleSliderChange(value) {
     const {color} = this.state
     color.v = value / 100